Skip to content

 -keystore "$JAVA_HOME/lib/security/cacerts"

-Ensure the $JAVA_HOME variable is available in your environment.
-Otherwise, manually specify the OpenJDK installation path.
+Make sure the $JAVA_HOME variable is available in your environment.
+Otherwise, specify the OpenJDK installation path manually.

-4. Register the agent and verify that the process completes without errors.
+4. Register the agent and make sure the registration completes without errors.

 Configuring a Docker-Type Agent

-For Docker-type agents, the self-signed certificate must be passed to the container running the pipeline.
+For Docker-type agents, you need to pass the self-signed certificate into the container where the pipeline runs.
 This feature is available in agent version 4.0.0 and above.

-2. Ensure the certificate includes a SAN (Subject Alternative Name).
+2. Make sure the certificate is created with the SAN (Subject Alternative Name) option.

-The certificate must be created with a SAN.
-If the certificate is for localhost, add host.docker.internal to the SAN.
+The certificate must be created with SAN specified.
+If you use the certificate for localhost, you must also add host.docker.internal to the SAN.

-3. Configure the certificate to be mounted into the pipeline container:
+3. Configure passing the certificate into the pipeline container

 Example: